mrled/KeymapKit/www/content/docs/legends.md

   With this option, you can also set `imageAttribution`, although at this time this is not displayed in the UI.

+A key with any type of legend can add an optional property called `imageAttribution`, which is displayed after the key info in the UI.
+(This is designed for use with `imagePath` and `htmlLegend` keys, but technically works on the other tyeps too.)

 ## Demo

 Here's a demo of all of these different ways to show a legend.